 Ships were being readied to carry the troops in the hot summer of 1415 when plague broke out in Lisbon and Oporto.
 Philippa had succumbed to the disease.
 Joao had Philippa moved to the convent of Odivelas, high in the hills to the north of Lisbon in hopes she might recover.
 Philippa had three jeweled swords made.
 Her most cherished wish was for her husband to knight her three elder sons in her presence.
 She soon realized this wouldn’t happen.
 She made Joao promise he would knight them and presented the swords to her sons herself.
 She blessed them all.
 She called Isabel to her side.
 Isabel kissed her mother’s hands and received her blessing.
 The King arrived and sat by her side.
 On July 19, 1415, Philippa died at the age of 55.
 She was the first and only English Queen of Portugal.

 Because of the extreme heat, the children advised that Philippa be buried immediately and secretly.
 She was temporarily buried in the convent of Odivelas and a funeral was held the next day.
 The whole Portuguese nation mourned their Queen.
 Joao and his sons sailed to Ceuta and easily conquered the town.

 On August 14, 1433, King Joao passed away in Lisbon.
 He was seventy-seven, had reigned for forty-nine years and survived Philippa by 18 years.
 His will stated he wanted to be buried next to Philippa in the Monastery of Batalha where a specially prepared mausoleum had been built.
 A year later Philippa was exhumed and they were both re-buried in the Founder’s Chapel at Batalha with splendid effigies over them.

-Resources: “Mistress of the Monarchy: The Life of Katherine Swynford, Duchess of Lancaster” by Alison Weir, “Philippa: Dona Filipa of Portugal” by T.W.E.
+Further reading: “Mistress of the Monarchy: The Life of Katherine Swynford, Duchess of Lancaster” by Alison Weir, “Philippa: Dona Filipa of Portugal” by T.W.E.
 Roche